RyuGuo/usable_lib/queue-bench/README.md

 cons: the number of consumers
 prod: the number of produsers

-# Hts Mode
+# Default Mode

-Hts Mode(Hard tail mode) guarantees a consistent order of incoming and outgoing queues, although this approach may result in performance degradation.
+Multi-producer (/multi-consumer) mode.
+This is a default enqueue (/dequeue) mode for the queue.
+In this mode multiple threads can enqueue (/dequeue) objects to (/from) the queue.

 ## cons = 1